SebastianoF/bruker2nifti/README.md

     ├── AdjStatePerStudy
     └── subject
 ```
-where each folder numbered 1 to 6 is a scan, whose usual structure is
+where each folder numbered 1 to 6 is a scan, whose sub-structure can be
 ```
 ├── 3
 │   ├── AdjRefgProfiles.dat